jacksheen/chicken-wars/README.md

 # Chicken Wars
-Version 0.0.3
+Version 0.0.5

 Chicken wars is a game where you collect or level up chickens

 ## Info
-There are 2 version; C++ and Java, these require compliers.
+This project is made using Java, Java require compliers.
 <br/>
 I recommend using VScode for running the program.